Baryogenesis and Dark Matter in Multiple Hidden Sectors: EFFECTS OF THERMAL CORRECTIONS

-where $N_c=3$ is the number of colours and $y_b$ is the bottom quark Yukawa coupling.
-Taking into account the temperature dependence of the various particle masses, the evolution of the energy densities in the different sectors can be determined by solving~\autoref{eq: BE} with the appropriate temperature-dependent widths and branching ratios.
+where $N_c=3$ is the number of colors and $y_b$ is the bottom quark Yukawa coupling.
+Taking into account the temperature dependence of the various particle masses, the evolution of the energy densities in the different sectors can be determined by solving~\eqnref{eq: BE} with the appropriate temperature-dependent widths and branching ratios.

-The behaviour of the energy densities and the partial decay widths with thermal corrections taken into account are shown in~\autoref{fig:Thermal Effects} as a function of time.
-We can compare this to the results in the left panel of~\autoref{fig:BZ Energy Density} which shows the dynamics ignoring thermal effects.
-In panel (a) of ~\autoref{fig:Thermal Effects}, we can observe that, as before, the energy density of the Universe is dominated by the reheaton for times $t \lesssim \Gamma_S^{-1}$.\footnote{The evolution here begins after the $N_1$ has fully decayed.} The initial condition is that the $N$ sectors are not populated, so early decays of the reheaton quickly heat these sectors up.
+The behavior of the energy densities and the partial decay widths with thermal corrections taken into account are shown in~\fref{fig:Thermal Effects} as a function of time.
+We can compare this to the results in the left panel of~\fref{fig:BZ Energy Density}, which shows the dynamics ignoring thermal effects.
+In~\fref{fig:Thermal Effects}(a) we can observe that, as before, the energy density of the Universe is dominated by the reheaton for times $t \lesssim \Gamma_S^{-1}$.\footnote{The evolution here begins after the $N_1$ has fully decayed.} The initial condition is that the $N$ sectors are not populated, so early decays of the reheaton quickly heat these sectors up.
 Once these sectors reach the electroweak temperature, they undergo a phase transition from the broken to the unbroken phase.
 This in turn reduces the reheaton width which slows down the decays of the reheaton.
-This can be seen as the plateau in the top left panel of~\autoref{fig:Thermal Effects}.
+This can be seen as the plateau in the top left panel of~\fref{fig:Thermal Effects}.
 It can also be seen as the decrease of partial widths in the bottom left panel.
 The expansion of the Universe then cools the sectors and they undergo another phase transition back to the electroweak broken phase, and the width increases again.
-This interesting double phase transition behaviour could potentially have interesting observable consequences which we leave to future work.
+This interesting double phase transition behavior could potentially have interesting observable consequences which we leave to future work.